MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-multiple-report-layouts.md

 ---
-title: "Defining multiple report layouts"
+title: "Defining Multiple Report Layouts"
 description: "Describes how to define multiple layouts for one report in Business Central using AL."
 author: SusanneWindfeldPedersen
 ms.custom: na